microsoftgraph/msgraph-sdk-php-core/README.md

 ```
 ## Get started with Microsoft Graph

-### Register your application
+### 1. Register your application

-Register your application to use the Microsoft Graph API using [Microsoft Azure Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) in your tenant's Active Directory to support work or school users for your tenant, or multiple tenants.
+Register your application to use the Microsoft Graph API by following the steps at [Register an an application with the Microsoft Identity platform](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).

-### Authenticate with the Microsoft Graph service
+### 2. Authenticate with the Microsoft Graph service

-The Microsoft Graph SDK for PHP does not include any default authentication implementations.
+The Microsoft Graph Core SDK for PHP does not include any default authentication implementations.
 The [`thephpleague/oauth2-client`](https://github.com/thephpleague/oauth2-client) library will handle the OAuth2 flow for you and provide a usable token for querying the Graph.

+To authenticate as an application, please see [this guide](https://docs.microsoft.com/en-us/graph/auth-v2-service?context=graph%2Fapi%2F1.0&view=graph-rest-1.0) to configure the right permissions.

-To authenticate as an application you can use the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), which comes preinstalled with this library, for example like this:
+You can use the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), which comes preinstalled with this library, to get an access token like this:
 ```php
 $guzzle = new \GuzzleHttp\Client();
 $url = 'https://login.microsoftonline.com/' . $tenantId . '/oauth2/token?api-version=1.0';